MicrosoftDocs/MigrationPlaybookContent/en-US/steps/sql-to-sqlvm/post-migration.md

     b.
 To start a new replay, select **New Replay**.

     c.
-To configure the replay, specify the replay name, controller machine name, path to source trace file on controller, SQL Server instance name, and the pathfor storing the target trace file on the computer running SQL Server.
+To configure the replay, specify the replay name, controller machine name, path to source trace file on controller, SQL Server instance name, and the path for storing the target trace file on the computer running SQL Server.

     d.
 Select **Start** to begin replay of your capture.